CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyAbstractConfigProfile.md

 `func (o *PolicyAbstractConfigProfile) UnsetConfigContext()`

 UnsetConfigContext ensures that no value is present for ConfigContext, not even an explicit nil
+### GetScheduledActions

+`func (o *PolicyAbstractConfigProfile) GetScheduledActions() []PolicyScheduledAction`

+GetScheduledActions returns the ScheduledActions field if non-nil, zero value otherwise.

+### GetScheduledActionsOk

+`func (o *PolicyAbstractConfigProfile) GetScheduledActionsOk() (*[]PolicyScheduledAction, bool)`

+GetScheduledActionsOk returns a tuple with the ScheduledActions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetScheduledActions

+`func (o *PolicyAbstractConfigProfile) SetScheduledActions(v []PolicyScheduledAction)`

+SetScheduledActions sets ScheduledActions field to given value.

+### HasScheduledActions

+`func (o *PolicyAbstractConfigProfile) HasScheduledActions() bool`

+HasScheduledActions returns a boolean if a field has been set.

+### SetScheduledActionsNil

+`func (o *PolicyAbstractConfigProfile) SetScheduledActionsNil(b bool)`

+ SetScheduledActionsNil sets the value for ScheduledActions to be an explicit nil

+### UnsetScheduledActions
+`func (o *PolicyAbstractConfigProfile) UnsetScheduledActions()`

+UnsetScheduledActions ensures that no value is present for ScheduledActions, not even an explicit nil
 ### GetPolicyBucket

 `func (o *PolicyAbstractConfigProfile) GetPolicyBucket() []PolicyAbstractPolicyRelationship`